ViscousPot/GitSync/README.md

 </div>

-GitSync is a cross-platform git client that aims to simplify the process of syncing a folder between a git remote and a local directory.
-It works in the background to keep your files synced with a simple one-time setup and numerous options for activating manual syncs.
+GitSync is an Android git client that aims to simplify the process of syncing a folder between a git remote and a local directory.
+It works in the background to keep your files synced with a simple one-time setup and numerous options for activating manual syncs

-- **Supports Android 5+ & iOS 12+**
+- **Supports Android 5+**
 - Authenticate with
     - **GitHub**
     - **Gitea**
-    - **Gitlab**
     - **HTTP/S**
     - **SSH**
 - Clone a remote repository